 Everyone had a 1st class!
-Come learn the basics of yoga; how to breathe, Ujjayi Pranayama, the most common “starter” asana (postures), align, stabilize and extend.
+Come learn the basics of yoga; proper alignment of your body, how to breathe, Ujjayi Pranayama, the most common “starter” asana (postures), stabilize and extend.
 This class will teach you enough that you can continue in this class or move into more advanced classes.

 This classical yoga class cultivates deeper awareness of the poses, attention to alignment, understanding of breathing techniques, and exploration of the mind as well as of the body.
 Hatha Yoga is the most widely practiced form of yoga in the world.
 Hatha Yoga uses postures (asana) and conscious breathing (Pranayama) in combination with mental focus to develop awareness, strength and flexibility, relaxation, mindfulness, and joy in the yoga poses.

 A fun, yet challenging class providing you with a stronger, leaner and more flexible body, mind and spirit.
 Power Yoga will transform your body through strengthening flowing poses.
 Great for athletes and anyone looking to improve their health both inside and outside!

 More challenging, moderate- advanced

 Heat class is a Power Yoga class with increased heat and humidity, seeking to replicate the climate of India.
 This class can increase flexibility and deepening of postures – not recommended for students with certain health conditions or pregnancy.
 Previous yoga experience recommended.

 Average temp.
 86-90 degrees

 More challenging, moderate – advanced